Big Ten Football Odds & Betting Tips: Buckeyes Still The Favorite

 4. The West Is Up for Grabs

-There’s lots of parity in the Big Ten West, and savvy bettors can take advantage by jumping on value futures and season win totals.
+There’s lots of parity in the Big Ten West, and savvy bettors can take advantage by examining the college football odds, and jumping on value futures and season win totals.

 5. Michigan’s Nemesis is the Hump